11 Most Beautiful Wineries in Napa Valley: Castles, Châteaux, Hilltop Views & Modern Icons

 3. Opus One (Oakville)

-Visit vibe: refined, architectural, and deeply serene.
+Visit vibe: refined, architectural, and quietly serene.

 Good to know: by appointment only.